 Be a day or a week, down here is a list of things to do while holidaying in Pondicherry

-The white town or the Boulevard is one of its kind – series of shaded cobbled streets lined with colonial houses, mostly in the hues of white, grey, and yellow surrounded by the promenade on one side, and typical bustling streets of south India on the other.
+The Boulevard is one of its kind – series of shaded cobbled streets lined with colonial houses.
+Most of them in the hues of white, grey, and yellow surrounded by the promenade on one side, and typical bustling streets of south India on the other.
 The French quarter is furthermore, the home to some of the finest attractions of the town.
 The French consulate is a fine place to start the tour by having a peek into the French connection of the city.
-The busiest portion of the French quarter also happens to be the calmest one – Shri Aurobindo Ashram.
+The busiest part of the French quarter also happens to be the calmest one – Shri Aurobindo Ashram.

 There is no shortage of cafes and restaurants in Pondicherry.
 In fact, the food here is mouth wateringly distinctive – courtesy to the union of flavors from two completely different cultures.
 Have a ball by savoring croissants, baguettes, steaks, pizzas, pastas, and of course curries.
 The cuisine choices here are many, and perfect to experiment with your palate.
 Alcohol is cheap and free of service tax – this is a redundant statement to mention.
 If you are expecting to wear off your dancing shoes, then be prepared to face the obvious lack of clubbing spots in the town.
 The town shuts down by 11pm.